FAQ

 In CI, treat exit code 2 as a pass or a fail depending on your policy.
 Pass

---strict to markspec validate to promote warnings to errors (exit code 1).
+--strict to markspec check to promote warnings to errors (exit code 1).

 Where should I put my Markdown files?